GuanceCloud/guance-docs/docs/en/management/overall-pipeline.md

 ## New Pipeline

-In the Guance workspace "Management"-"Pipelines", click "New pipeline" to create a new pipeline file.
-Or you can click "Pipelines" to create it in the shortcut entry of metrics, logs, user access, application performance, infrastructure and security inspection function directory.
+In the Guance workspace **Management > Pipelines**, click **New pipeline** to create a new pipeline file.
+Or you can click **Pipelines** to create it in the shortcut entry of metrics, logs, user access, application performance, infrastructure and security check function directory.

 ![](img/1-pipeline-2.png)